telefonicaid/iotagent-node-lib/doc/howto.md

 ```

 For this middleware we have made use of a function `parseUl()` that parses the data payload and transforms it
-in the data map expected by the update function:
+in the data object expected by the update function (i.e.: an attribute array with NGSI syntax):
 ``` javascript
 function parseUl(data, device) {
     function findType(name) {